Igbo-Ora: Third Settlement (Last Settlement)

 This led to the appellation they gave to the people “Omo Igbo-Ora Lasako” in other to link them with their Original settlement.

 Economy

 The main economic activity in Igbo-Ora is farming.
-Obasanjo farms is one of the major mechanized farms and engages in poultry, cash crops and fishery.
+Obasanjo Farms is one of the major mechanized farms and engages in poultry, cash crops, and fishery.
 Subsistence agriculture and hunting are other economic activities practised there.
-Service-based industries include two banks, the Owotutu line of businesses and NITEL sub-station.
-Most salaried jobs revolve around teaching, local government employment and the few private businesses.
+Service-based industries include two banks, the Owotutu line of businesses, and NITEL sub-station.
+Most salaried jobs revolve around teaching, local government employment, and a few private businesses.
 The West-North Abeokuta-Sokoto highway, which pass through the town, serves as a potential link to economic prosperity.

 Administration

 Igbo-Ora is the Headquarters of Ibarapa Central local government, comprising Igbo-Ora and Idere.
 It has 7 wards, while Idere has 3.
 The community could not benefit from the recent initiative of the Oyo State Government to create additional council administrations (LCDA), since the community voted no to such initiative during the Local Council Referendum by the Lam Adeshina administration.